jdbancal/gem/doc/functions.md

 Included functions
 ==================

 Here is a list of the functions currently implemented in the GEM library.
-The first table shows functions which can be called without reference to a gem/sgem object (this can be used to create a gem instance or to adjust some library parameters for instance).
+The first table shows functions which can be called without reference to a gem/sgem object (to create a gem instance for instance, or to adjust some library parameters).

 | function | full support | sparse support | remarks |